Using Debit Cards When On A Budget

 No More Dropping Change Everywhere

-Imagine finally have reached the long of a front line at the grocery store and you can feel the breath of the anger waiting customers on your neck.
-Quickly you hand the cashier a five dollar bill in exchange for the merchandise plus several bulky bills and some coins in return.
+Imagine finally have reached the long of a front line at the grocery store and you can feel the breath of the anxious person in line behind you.
+Quickly, you hand the cashier a five dollar bill in exchange for the merchandise plus several bulky bills and some coins in return.
 What are you going to do with all this extra change?
 Sometimes I can feel the tension of the person in line behind me and I end up rushing to put my money back in my purse, which has resulted in me dropping change on the ground.
 Often I do not keep track of purchases in cash and it is much easier to forget your receipt when paying in cash than with paying with a debit card.
-With my debit card I have trained myself to always ask for a receipt so I can track my finances online when I get home.
+With my debit card, I have trained myself to always ask for a receipt so I can track my finances online when I get home.
 Also, I would not want to leave a receipt with my personal debit information lying around, so this is a good safety precaution to use.
 Choosing a debit card with a Visa/MasterCard logo is another safety measure and ensures you bank with a credit union/bank that ensures your protection against fraudulent charges.
 Doing the proper research and choosing the right financial institution can make using a debit card a great financial planning tool.

 Use Online Banking To Track Purchases